What is the Recording Notification Service?

 I received an alert, what does the document mean?

-Per NRS 7.285, the Recorder’s office is prohibited from interpreting any document or providing legal assistance.
-We recommend seeking legal counsel for any questions regarding the contents of the document
+Per NRS 7.285, the Recorder’s Office is prohibited from interpreting the contents of the document or providing legal assistance.
+We recommend seeking your personal legal counsel for any questions regarding the contents of the document

 Does this service prevent someone from recording a document on my property?